 Families may need to be reminded that submissions need to be sufficiently succinct to allow proper consideration within the time constraints of the child protection conference.

-The Chair of a child protection conference will be a children's social care manager or an independent Chair, accountable to the Director of Children's Services.
+The Chair of a child protection conference will be a children's social care manager or an Independent Advisor, accountable to the Director of Children's Services.
 They must not have or have had operational or line management responsibility for the case.
 Wherever possible, the same person should also chair subsequent child protection reviews in respect of a specific child.
 Independent Reviewing Officers who have had the necessary training and experience can also chair child protection conferences.

 If a decision is made that a child requires a protection plan to safeguard their welfare, the Chair should ensure that: